stevenzchen/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 370
+## [1] -1.188679
 ```

-As we have observed, the median has been lowered slightly, while the mean has
+As we have observed, the mean and median are almost unchanged.
-been lowered signficantly (about 10 percent).

 ## Are there differences in activity patterns between weekdays and weekends?